farooqyousuf/cofense_exercise/README.md

 # ID.me Revelator

-Revelator is a repository that contains ID.me's automated regression tests.
+Revelator is a repository that contains ID.me's automated tests.
 It is used to verify that the newly built and updated features do not break the primary features within there respective applications.

 ## Setup Instructions